razpinator/rayo/PROMPTS.md

 ---

-Goal: Implement a deterministic lexer for functure.
+Goal: Implement a deterministic lexer for rayo.

 Inputs:
 - Keywords: Python reserved words (only).